bytecodealliance/wasmtime/docs/introduction.md

-[WASI] (the WebAssembly System Interface) defines interfaces that provide a secure and portable way to access several operating-system-like features such as filesystems, Berkely sockets, clocks, and random numbers.
+[WASI] (the WebAssembly System Interface) defines interfaces that provide a secure and portable way to access several operating-system-like features such as filesystems, networking, clocks, and random numbers.

 [The Component Model] is a Wasm architecture that provides a binary format for portable, cross-language composition.
 More specifically, it supports the use of